ErkanHatipoglu/nd00333-capstone/starter_file/README.md

     - *AutoML Model:* 14028.03885241191
     - *Hyperdrive Model:* 15671.028999405176

 As can be seen, the AutoML model gives better results.
-As a result I have deployed the AutoML model as a wev service.
+As a result, I have deployed the AutoML model as a web service.

 I have registered the best AutoML run for feature uses.